jumishafeeq/Power-BI-Project/README.md

 5 .
 Discounts and Units Sold by Products:
 - Discount percentages and sales volume per product are analyzed, highlighting the impact on overall profitability.

+### Key Insights:

+#### 1 .
+Profitability:
+The company achieved a 14.2% profit margin on revenue of $119M, with room for improvement through cost optimization.

+#### 2 .
+Segment Performance:
+The Government segment leads in profitability ($11.4M), while the Enterprise segment shows a loss (-$0.6M), requiring attention.

+#### 3 .
+Product Insights:
+Top Performer: Paseo ($14.88M revenue).
+Challenges: Lower-margin products like Montana and Carretera need cost management and pricing strategy adjustments.

+#### 4 .
+Regional Performance:
+France excels with the highest profit margin (15.7%).
+Mexico underperforms with a margin of 12%, needing better cost control and market strategy.

+This analysis provides a clear picture of the financial health and performance, highlighting areas of strength and opportunities for improvement.